ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 4.
 The term of office shall coincide with the fiscal year.
 Such elected officers shall be privileged to meet for the purpose of organizing and planning for their term of office prior to the commencement of such term.

 Section 5.
 In the event that the office of president becomes vacant due to death, resignation, or inability to perform the duties of the office, the office shall be assumed by the President Elect for the remainder of that term of office.
-Such assumption of the office shall not count as a term of office in determining limit of tenure in a given office for less than eight months.
+Such assumption of the office shall not count as a term of office in determining the limit of tenure in a given office for less than eight months.

 Section 7.
 Nomination and election of District Representatives and District Alternates within the general framework outlined in Article III, Section 3, of these By-Laws shall be by a procedure approved by the Board of Directors and announced to the membership at the annual meeting.

 Section 9.
-Nominees for NAFEPA Board Member must be current active members of NAFEPA and AAFEPA and have served in a leadership role in the state organization.
+Nominees for NAFEPA Board Representative must be current active members of NAFEPA and AAFEPA and have served in a leadership role in the state organization.
 Nomination and election of NAFEPA Board Member(s) shall be by the Executive Committee with election by majority vote by secret ballot.

 Article VI-Duties of Officers